jkereako/Kringle/README.md

 framework is through NetworkClient.
 This class exposes only eight methods.
 Each method name coresponds to a HTTP method name.
 Thus far, only `delete`, `get`, `post` and `put` are supported.
-I left out the other ones, like `patch`, because no one actually uses them even if they say they do.
+I left out the other ones, like `patch`, because no one actually uses them even if folks say they do.

 These methods accept an Endpoint type and return a `Promise<void>` if no response is expected from the endpoint, or a `Promise<T>` where T is a [Decodable].
 Promises